urbit/urbit.org-reloaded/content/docs/azimuth/ecliptic.md

 Check whether the `_proposal` has achieved majority.
 Any Ethereum address may call this function.

+This action eiher occurs as part of a vote that achieves a majority, or must be performed manually.
+It is not available in Bridge.

 ### Contract owner operations

 The following functions may only be performed by the owner of the contract.